Stacey Abrams: 2018 gubernatorial campaign

 Abrams ran for governor of Georgia in 2018.
 In the Democratic primary she ran against Stacey Evans, another member of the Georgia House of Representatives, in what some called "the battle of the Staceys".
 Abrams was endorsed by Bernie Sanders and Our Revolution.
 On May 22, she won the Democratic nomination, making her the first Black woman in the U.S. to be a major party's nominee for governor.
 After winning the primary, Abrams secured a number of high-profile endorsements, including one from former president Barack Obama.

 Almost a week before election day, the Republican nominee, Georgia secretary of state Brian Kemp, canceled a debate scheduled seven weeks earlier to attend a Trump rally.
 Kemp blamed Abrams for the cancellation, saying she was unwilling to reschedule it.
 Abrams's campaign manager responded, "We refuse to callously take Georgians for granted and cancel on them.
 Just because Brian Kemp breaks his promises doesn't mean anyone else should."

 Two days before the election, Kemp's office announced that it was investigating the Georgia Democratic Party for unspecified "possible cybercrimes"; the Georgia Democratic Party stated that "Kemp's scurrilous claims are 100 percent false" and described them as a "political stunt".
 A 2020 investigation by the Georgia attorney general's office concluded that there was no evidence of computer crimes.
 Later that year, it was revealed that the alleged cybercrime against Kemp's office was in fact a planned security test that one of Kemp's staff members had signed off on three months prior.

 As Georgia's secretary of state, Kemp was in charge of elections and voter registration during the election.
 Kemp was accused of voter suppression during the election between him and Abrams.
 Emory University professor Carol Anderson has criticized Kemp as an "enemy of democracy" and "an expert in voter suppression" for his actions as secretary of state.
 Political scientists Michael Bernhard and Daniel O'Neill described Kemp's actions in the 2018 gubernatorial election as the worst case of voter suppression in that election year.
-Election law expert Rick L. Hasen described Kemp as "perhaps the most incompetent state chief elections officer" in the 2018 elections, pointing to a number of actions that jeopardized Georgia's election security and made it harder for eligible voters to vote.
+Election law expert Richard L. Hasen called Kemp "perhaps the most incompetent state chief elections officer" in the 2018 elections, pointing to a number of actions that jeopardized Georgia's election security and made it harder for eligible voters to vote.
 Hasen writes that it was "hard to tell" which of Kemp's "actions were due to incompetence and which were attempted suppression."